dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 8.md

 ***Introduced in Visual Studio 2022 version 17.10***

-*Conversion* of a collection expression to a `struct` or `class` that implements `System.Collections.IEnumerable` and *does not* have a `CollectionBuilderAttribute` requires the target type to have an accessible constructor that can be called with no arguments and an accessible `Add` method that can be called with a single argument of [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/statements.md#1395-the-foreach-statement) of the target type.
+*Conversion* of a collection expression to a `struct` or `class` that implements `System.Collections.IEnumerable` and *does not* have a `CollectionBuilderAttribute` requires the target type to have an accessible constructor that can be called with no arguments and, if the collection expression is not empty, the target type must have an accessible `Add` method that can be called with a single argument of [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/statements.md#1395-the-foreach-statement) of the target type.

 Previously, the constructor and `Add` methods were required for *construction* of the collection instance but not for *conversion*.